Transportation in Cuba

 Private Car Services

-Perhaps you'd like the convenience of a private car between destinations in Cuba.
-This typically costs around 30-40 CUC per hour.
+Taking a private car between destinations in Cuba can be convenient enough to be worth the steep price, especially on short trips.
+Hiring a private car typically costs around 30-40 CUC per hour, so it is one of the most expensive options for transportation in Cuba.
 At this rate, a 3-hour trip from Santiago to Baracoa will probably cost about 100-120 CUC.
-This lets you to be completely flexible with your itinerary.
+But, this allows you to be completely flexible with your itinerary.
 Plus, you get door-to-door service instead of taking a taxi to/from the bus station on either end.

 These are the best options for hiring a private car:

-- Contact your casa owner in your city of origin.
-They usually work with someone they trust and they will arrange the private car service for you.
+- Contact your trip planner or casa owner in your city of origin.
+They usually work with someone they trust and can arrange the private car service for you.

 - Use Yo Te Llevo to book a driver online.
 The company takes your request and connects you with a driver that can make your trip.
-The only issue is that they don't always find a driver match and when they don't they simply don't respond.
+The only issue is that they don't always find a driver match and when they don't, they simply don't respond.
+So if you don't get a response, make sure to contact someone else.

 Only 10% of travelers end up renting cars so this can be an adventurous and unique way to explore the country.
-They are often expensive ($50+ per day) and you run the risk of them breaking down as many have mid to high mileage.
+Why don't most people rent a car?
+Car rentals are often expensive ($50+ per day) and you run the risk of them breaking down as many have mid to high mileage.
+Since there are so many other options for transportation in Cuba, most people don't want the hassle of a car.
+But if you think having your own car will be fun, just keep a few things in mind...

 Here's what you need to know about renting a car and driving in Cuba: